Flushing your car’s transmission means clearing the hydraulic lines of old fluid and sludge.

 How Much Does A Transmission Flush Cost?

-Based on my experience, I estimate that you will pay between $150 to $400 getting your car’s transmission flushed before taxes/fees.
-This includes 12 to 16 quarts of transmission fluid at $8 to $20 each and 30 minutes at a shop at $75 to $130 an hour.
+In my opinion, you could spend from $150 to $400 to get your car’s transmission cleaned, exclusive of taxes/charges.
+This comprises 12 to 16 units of transmission fluid ranging from $8 to $20 each, and half an hour at a store that charges $75 to $130 per hour.

 In this guide, I will cover these costs in more detail.
 We’ll also review how a flush is performed, how often it’s needed, how it differs from a “change,” and what can happen if you ignore the service.